-The Person/Family Directed Support Waiver is being amended to align with 55 Pa.
+The Community Living Waiver is being amended to align with 55 Pa.
 Code Chapter 6100 regulations when effective, ensure compliance with the Home and Community-Based Settings regulations and align with the Office of Developmental Programs' Everyday Lives recommendations.
 Changes to the waiver include:

-- •Adding planning requirements for Administrative Entities to address access to needed waiver services upon graduation to individuals who will graduate from special education and who are not eligible to continue their education through the next year. - •Increasing community participation of waiver participants through changes in service definitions, such as the addition of an oncall and remote support component to the Community Participation Support service and clarification as to where newly enrolled licensed facilities can be located. - •Increasing competitive integrated employment of waiver participants by allowing Supported Employment services to be provided when a waiver participant has received an offer of competitive integrated employment and the Office of Vocational Rehabilitation (OVR) has not made an eligibility determination at that time and by clarifying where Advanced Supported Employment services can be provided. - •Developing and supporting qualified staff by extending the time frame by which requirements for employment credentials or certificates must be obtained to July 1, 2019 for Supported Employment, Small Group Employment and the prevocational component of the Community Participation Support service. - •Promoting health, wellness and safety by clarifying that Supports Coordinators should review information in health risk screening tools when applicable and determine whether there have been any changes in orders, plans or medical interventions prescribed or recommended by medical or behavioral professionals when Supports Coordinators monitor a waiver participant's health and safety and develop Individual Support Plans. - •Clarifying the role direct service professionals perform through Communication Specialist services. - •Allowing the provision of indirect services in the Housing Transition and Tenancy Sustaining service necessary to meet the goals and outcomes of this service.
+- •Increasing the number of individuals served in the Community Living waiver as provided for in the Governor's proposed budget to support more people in the community. - •Adding planning requirements for Administrative Entities to address access to needed waiver services upon graduation to individuals who will graduate from special education and who are not eligible to continue their education through the next year. - •Increasing community participation of waiver participants through changes in service definitions, such as the addition of an oncall and remote support component to the Community Participation Support service and clarification as to where newly enrolled licensed facilities can be located. - •Increasing competitive integrated employment of waiver participants by allowing Supported Employment services to be provided when a waiver participant has received an offer of competitive integrated employment and the Office of Vocational Rehabilitation (OVR) has not made an eligibility determination at that time and by clarifying where Advanced Supported Employment services can be provided. - •Developing and supporting qualified staff by extending the time frame by which requirements for employment credentials or certificates must be obtained to July 1, 2019 for Supported Employment, Small Group Employment and the prevocational component of the Community Participation Support service. - •Promoting health, wellness and safety by clarifying that Supports Coordinators should review information in health risk screening tools when applicable and determine whether there have been any changes in orders, plans or medical interventions prescribed or recommended by medical or behavioral professionals when Supports Coordinators monitor a waiver participant's health and safety and develop Individual Support Plans. - •Clarifying the role direct service professionals perform through Communication Specialist services. - •Allowing the provision of indirect services in the Housing Transition and Tenancy Sustaining service necessary to meet the goals and outcomes of this service. - •Expanding options for community living by adding unlicensed Residential Habilitation and Life Sharing for a Needs Group 3 participant residing in a 2-person home.